A book on ethics and philosophy of values

 I/ The concept of good

-However, it would be underestimating the ambiguity of the concept of good to identify in it only two distinct meanings.
-An ambiguity that splits a concept into two meanings is not a real ambiguity; it is only a slight equivocation, quickly removed, a simple delay in reflection, which does not even need to be corrected explicitly - the context is enough for that.
+However, it underestimates the ambiguity of the concept of good to identify only two distinct meanings within it.
+An ambiguity that splits a concept into two meanings is not a true ambiguity; it is only a slight equivocation, quickly resolved—a simple pause in reflection that does not even need explicit correction, as context alone suffices.

-- Agreeable, e.g. “Where can we eat a good ice cream?”.
-In this case, “good” is referring to something which “provides a certain amount of pleasure”.
+- Agreeable, e.g., 'Where can we eat a good ice cream?'
+Here, 'good' refers to something that 'provides a certain amount of pleasure'.

-- Usefulness, e.g. “That is a good knife”.
-In this case, “good” implies “It is useful” or “It serves my interests”.
+- Usefulness, e.g., 'That is a good knife'.
+Here, 'good' implies 'It is useful' or 'It serves my interests'.

-The concept of good is therefore undermined by all these different meanings, and when we use it to pose the problem of values, we run the risk of sinking into the greatest confusion and nonsense, since we never know what it means precisely.
+The concept of 'good' is thus weakened by these multiple meanings, and when we use it to pose the problem of values, we risk falling into confusion and absurdity, as its precise meaning remains unclear.

-To use the concept of "good" to pose the axiological problem (by asking, classically, "What is the supreme good?") is therefore to make the task infinitely more difficult from the outset, in a search that is itself fraught with the greatest difficulties.
+Using the concept of 'good' to pose the axiological question (such as by classically asking 'What is the supreme good?') makes the task vastly more difficult from the outset, in a pursuit that is already laden with significant challenges.

-In short, to avoid any ambiguity, we must abandon the concept of good, or rather use it in a single sense: the moral good (and be careful to always specify "moral good").
-The word 'good' will therefore never be used - by us - on its own, but always be followed by the adjective 'moral'.
-Alone, it is always misleading, because its solitude is illusory; it is always secretly accompanied by six different meanings that it blithely mixes.
+In summary, to avoid ambiguity, we must either abandon the concept of 'good' or restrict it to a single meaning: the 'moral good' (and ensure that we always specify 'moral good').
+Therefore, we will never use the word 'good' on its own; it will always be accompanied by the adjective 'moral'.
+When used alone, it is misleading, as its singularity is deceptive; it is invariably accompanied by six different meanings that it freely combines.

-Building an axiology on the word 'good' therefore necessarily means loading it with the burden of an auxiliary discipline: hermeneutics, which will have the task of determining the exact meaning of each axiological judgement, by trying to trace the author's intention according to the context.
+Constructing an axiology based on the word 'good' thus imposes the need for an auxiliary discipline: hermeneutics, which must determine the precise meaning of each axiological judgement by attempting to trace the author’s intended meaning within its context.

-This ambiguity can also be found in the ancestor of our concept of good: the Greek word "agathon".
+This ambiguity is also present in the ancestor of our concept of 'good': the Greek word agathon.

-There is one problem: we cannot find a Greek equivalent for our English word “value”.
-We only find in Plato and Aristotle, the concept of "agathon" (αγαθόν) which has been translated as "good".
+One issue arises: there is no direct Greek equivalent for the English term 'value'.
+In Plato and Aristotle, we find only the concept of agathon (αγαθόν) which has been translated as 'good'.

-Can we say that our ancestors had no notion of value since the word did not exist?
-Must we think that they had not thought about this issue?
-It would be absurd.
-For example, Plato appears to be anxious to establish hierarchies or to identify the only real hierarchy.
-He is one of the main philosophers whose primary purpose is to find an answer to the problem of values.
+Can we say that our ancestors had no notion of value simply because the word did not exist?
+Must we assume they had not considered this issue?
+That would be absurd.
+For instance, Plato seems eager to establish hierarchies or to identify the only true hierarchy.
+He is one of the principal philosophers whose primary aim is to address the problem of values.

-As Lavelle said It is only nowadays that we ask ourselves if an independent science of values called axiology may be constituted.
-However, the enquiry into values is as old as reflection 1.
+As Lavelle noted, It is only nowadays that we ask ourselves whether an independent science of values, called axiology, may be constituted.
+However, the inquiry into values is as old as reflection itself 1.

-Nevertheless, it is to be noted that there is no Greek equivalent for our English word “value”.
-The Greek term “axion”, from which our science of “axiology” derives, has something to do with our value, in the contemporary sense, as it means “that which is precious, worthy of esteem" 2.
-However, in ancient thought, the concept of agathon (good) was used to question values rather than axion: the search was for the "sovereign good", not the "supreme value".
+Nevertheless, it is worth noting that there is no Greek equivalent for the English word 'value'.
+The Greek term axion, from which the term 'axiology' is derived, has a connection to the contemporary idea of 'value,' as it signifies 'that which is precious' or 'worthy of esteem' 2.
+However, in ancient thought, the concept of agathon (good) was used to explore values, rather than axion; the pursuit was for the 'sovereign good', not the 'supreme value'.

-Furthermore, the concept of agathon is marked by the same ambiguity that characterises the concept of good.
-This ambiguity is deplored by Plato himself: some people, he notes in Republic, say that the good consists in the intelligence... of the good.
+Furthermore, the concept of agathon carries the same ambiguity that characterises the concept of 'good'.
+This ambiguity is even noted by Plato himself: in the Republic, he remarks that some people claim that the good consists in the intelligence... of the good.
 But what do they mean by this?
 It is not absurd if while taunting us with our ignorance of the good they turn about and talk to us as if we knew it?
 For they say it is the knowledge of good, as if we understood their meaning when they utter the word ‘good' 3.

 1. Traité des valeurs, I, 1